Prosthetics for Film and TV

 - Making a two part mould - Through step-by-step demonstrations you will learn how to prepare and make a two-part mould of your finished sculpt.
 The two-part mould will be used to cast the final prosthetic piece.
 By this stage you will have a good understanding of mould making.

-- Casting a prosthetic piece - During the course you will learn about the different materials that can be used to create a prosthetic piece such as foam latex, latex, gelatin or silicone.
+- Casting a prosthetic piece - During the course you will learn about the different materials that can be used to create a prosthetic piece such as foam latex, latex, gelatine or silicone.
 The material you choose will depend on factors such as size, costing, when and where it may be used.
 You will be guided through how to take a cast of your prosthetic piece.

 - Applying a prosthetic piece - You will be shown how to apply your prosthetic piece onto your model and colour it.
 You will become familiar with using special effects make-up and a variety of brushes to create the final desired look.